apetreibogdan/apetreibogdan/README.md

 ---
 ## Currently student at Codecool Academy!

-- 🔭 I’m currently working on ..
+- 🔭 I’m currently working on eCommerceProject and studing at the same time!
 - 🌱 I’m currently learning **React**,

 ## Connect with me: